The is a good practise to put hash-band line at the beginning of each script to tell which shell should execute this script

 done

-- repeats code while test false
+until - repeats code while test false

 until test; do